darthapo/assembot/notes.md

 # AssemBot Notes/Todos

-- Add support for 'pruning' the output.
-Only include the resources that are explicitly `require`d by the code (post-render phase, loop through all the js resources and scan for require(...) calls.)
-Add a "main" section to the config, and a "prune" option. "autoload" becomes a boolean.

-  	"options": {
-			"main": "my/modules/main",
-			"autoload": true,
-			"prune": true
-  	}

 - Add support for excluding files from build (relative to source root).

 - Add support for auto-incrementing package build numbers.